 Mark doesn’t get what Evelyn is telling him

 Being able to say I don’t understand in Spanish will allow you to clarify things and concepts right away.
-Since these expressions can be very handy for new and experienced learners, in this article, you’ve learned 5 different ways to say I don’t understand.
+For that reason, in this article, we’ve gone over the five most common expressions you can use in this context.

 Hopefully, now you know more expressions other than no entiendo and you can start applying them in your conversations.